JeanBarbosa27/imersao-imersao-java-marco-2023-alura-languages-api/README.md

 ### Environment variables

-Mongo DB URI must be set through a system environment variable called `SPRING_DATA_MONGODB_URI` which must contain the whole MongoDB string conection.
+First of all, you need to create a system environment variable called `SPRING_DATA_MONGODB_URI`, which must hold the whole Mongo DB URI connection string, to be able to connect the mongo DB when running the application.

 ---